Should startups fork out for branding?

 There are thousands of articles on the web about branding a startup, with a range of conflicting views on the subject that cause no end of confusion.

-- A perfect dot com domain
+- Register the perfect dot com domain

-- A simple logotype
+- Design a simple logotype

-- A smart website
+- Build a smart website

 Of course, every new business needs a name, and you’ll need to register the business as a legal entity.
 Naturally you’ll want an easy to remember web and email address, so you’ll want a domain that’s the same as your business name.
 You’ll need social networking accounts too, ideally using the same name.
 And you’ll need a logo to add to the top of your simple, but attractive new website.
 Finally, you may need business cards.